 Below are all the dedicated writing-related journals that I know of:

 - Written Language & Literacy.
 The longest-lived still-surviving journal that is specifically dedicated to writing.

 - Writing Systems Research.
 This is a relatively new journal with lots of special issues.
-It focuses largely on processes of reading, writing and analysis.
+Note that it focuses largely on processes of reading, writing and analysis.

 - Written Communication.
 What this journal lacks in prestige and focus it makes up for in enthusiasm.
-It is mostly concerned with writing and written expression as a discourse as opposed to writing systems in and of themselves.
+Note that it is mostly concerned with writing and written expression as a discourse as opposed to writing systems in and of themselves.

 - Social semiotics.
 Not really about writing per se, but has a scope that incorporates the sociolinguistics of writing.

 - Philological Encounters.
 A new journal focusing on writing traditions, published by Zukunftsphilologie (see below)